 To develop a dashboard, it is important to decide which indicators to track.

 For a program, organizations may want to track key metrics that can be regularly updated and reviewed for program improvement.
 You might want to start with the end in mind – for example, how will we use this information?
 Then, decide what data to collect, where it should come from and how often you will track it.
-We discuss this area more fully in our blogs on impact culture.
+We discuss this more fully in our blog on impact culture.

 We hope you start to “mind the gap” by using dashboards as a tool to communicate as well as track your progress toward your strategic plan, fundraising goals or program metrics.
 The key to success is unlocking the data points that matter most, making it easy to track them and regularly reviewing them for celebrations or course corrections.
 We welcome your input on how you use dashboards to achieve your strategic goals.